-Employees who resign, are dismissed, or sign a termination agreement are often surprised when the Employment Agency does not pay unemployment benefits immediately.
-The reason is the so-called blocking period.
-During this time, no benefits are paid and the overall benefit duration is reduced.
-Whether a blocking period (or waiting period) is lawful depends on two questions: Did the employee act in a way that violates the insurance rules, and was there no good cause for this behaviour?
-This guide explains the most common triggers, the legal rules, the duration of blocking periods, and the available legal remedies.
+If you are dismissed, resign, or sign a termination agreement, unemployment benefits often do not start immediately.
+The reason is a statutory blocking period.
+During this time, no benefits are paid, and the total entitlement is reduced.
+Whether a blocking period is lawful depends on two questions: Did the employee cause their unemployment?
+And was there no good cause for doing so?
+This guide explains when a blocking period applies, how long it lasts, and how affected individuals can challenge it.

 Key takeaways

-- A blocking period can be imposed if the unemployed person acted in a way that violates insurance rules and did not have a good cause for doing so.
+- A blocking period applies only if the unemployed person caused their unemployment and had no good cause for doing so.

-- Typical triggers include voluntary resignation, signing a termination agreement, or dismissal for misconduct.
+- Common triggers are voluntary resignation, termination agreements, and dismissals for misconduct.

 - No blocking period applies after business-related or health-related dismissals.

-- A good cause exists if continuation of the employment was unreasonable, for example due to harassment, discrimination, health risks, or urgent family care duties.
+- A good cause exists if continuing the employment was unreasonable, for example due to harassment, discrimination, health risks, or urgent family care duties.

-- A blocking period delays the beginning of benefit payments and reduces the overall benefit duration by at least the same length.
+- A blocking period delays benefit payments and permanently reduces the total benefit entitlement.

-- Blocking periods can be challenged by objection and court action.
+- Blocking periods are not final and can be challenged by objection and court action.

 Contents